mvarrieur/yankee-trail/src/pages/index.md

         KC's Kitchen & Catering is open to the public year round 7:00 a.m. - Noon every Friday - Sunday.
-    - image: /img/fullroom.jpg
+    - image: /img/view-upon-entry-king-room.jpg
       text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine with complimentary coffee.
-All rooms are currently under complete renovations - come back soon to see the final results!
-We think you'll like them!
+No more carpet.
+New Heat and AC, new bathroom installations, new floors, doors, windows, and, well, everything.
+This demonstrates a sample of one of our King rooms.
     - image: /img/horseshoe-ariel.jpg
       text: >-
         The Yankee Trail Motel boasts 3 professional regulation horseshoe pits